SNAP Benefits in Hawaii: How to Apply and Qualify

 EBT Deposit Schedule in Hawaii

-You can find your exact payment date in our Hawaii deposit schedule guide.
+You can find your specific payment date in our Hawaii deposit schedule.

 How to Check Your EBT Card Balance

-You can check your balance through the online portal, by calling the number on your card, or by looking at an ATM or grocery receipt.
-The Benny app also shows your balance instantly.
+You can check your EBT balance in several ways: on your last grocery receipt, by calling the number on your card, or through the online portal.
+The Benny app also shows your balance and helps you earn cashback.

 Check Your Hawaii EBT Balance